liangwuweb/rag/labs.md

 ```
 ![reading in the pdf](./images/gaidd54.png?raw=true "Reading in the PDF")

 4. The program will be waiting for a query.
 Let's ask it for a query about something only in the document.
 As a suggestion, you can try the one below.
+The AI will take a while to return results.
 ```
 What does the document say about art and literature topics?
 ```